Spring 2025 Theme – The Urban Experience in Literacy

 During this open theme, the editors will issue a call to new scholars in the field of literacy.
 Preference will be given to graduate students and early career scholars who have less than five publications in the field.
 The editors and editorial board members will use this issue to offer online mentoring sessions to assist new scholars in publishing their work in the journal.

-Spring 2026 Theme – Culturally Relevant Pedagogy in Literacy
+Summer 2027 Theme – Culturally Relevant Pedagogy in Literacy

 Dr. Gloria Ladson-Billings coined the term culturally relevant pedagogy.
 Since that time, her work has been used within the field to make instruction and research more inclusive for diverse populations within schools.
 During this special theme issue, we will solicit manuscripts which focus on classroom instructional practices solely focused on research-practice pertaining to culturally relevant pedagogy.

-Fall 2026 Theme – Gifted Education, Literacy, and Urban Schools
+Spring 2028 Theme – Gifted Education, Literacy, and Urban Schools

 Dr. Donna Ford is the one of the most prolific scholars of gifted education.
 A key cornerstone of her work is to focus on equity within gifted programs and quality educational experiences for students of color in urban schools.
 During this special theme issue, scholars will engage in conceptual, theoretical, and practical applications to address pressing issues related to equity and literacy.
 This special theme issue will address equity, literacy, and gifted education.

-Spring 2027 Theme – Identifying ‘Othering’ Practices in ELA Classrooms in
+Summer 2028 Theme – Identifying ‘Othering’ Practices in ELA Classrooms in

 Urban Schools Dr. Lisa Delpit published a pivotal work pertaining to the glaring realities of what happens when teachers are working with Other People’s Children.
-However, the concept of otherness withing ELA classrooms is rarely addressed.
+However, the concept of otherness within ELA classrooms is rarely addressed.
 Therefore, this theme will focus on identifying practices which lend itself to otherness.
 This can include submissions which focus on banning of diverse books, policies which limit or ban ethnic studies, district or state standards which fail to measure up to national standards, and classroom instruction in ELA that is not inclusive.